Thermally modified Hem-Fir wood siding compares to the beauty of western red cedar

 Thermally Modified Hem Fir siding is beautiful, too.
 Because the thermal modification process of Hemlock tends to darken the wood slightly, you will find the color to be more consistent than Cedar.
 Both of these two softwood siding options look great.
 You decide.

-RELATED: Thermally Modified Hem Fir Wood Siding Photo Gallery
+RELATED: Check out the Thermally Modified Hem Fir Wood Siding Photo Gallery

 Availability and Affordability of Cedar and Thermally Modified Hemlock Wood